SatadalS99/Gold_price_prediction/README.md

 # Gold_price_prediction
-This project predicts gold prices using machine learning models based on key economic indicators such as thhistorical data and provides an interactive Streamlit web app for users to expe S&amp;P 500 Index, oil prices, silver prices, and the EUR/USD exchange rate.
+This project predicts gold prices using machine learning models based on key economic indicators such as the S&P 500 Index, oil prices, silver prices, and the EUR/USD exchange rate.
+It leverages Random Forest and Gradient Boosting regressors to model historical data and provides an interactive Streamlit web app for users to explore model performance and make real-time predictions through custom inputs.